 2. Organizations are eager to get to the cloud, but it’s not always the paradise they thought it would be when they get there

 Migrating to Office 365 was a hot topic at our booth and elsewhere – especially with Microsoft FastTrack helping organizations move from previous versions of SharePoint and file shares.
 At AvePoint, we’re also helping organizations with these scenarios as well as those that need to move more complex workloads from legacy ECM systems like Lotus Notes, EMC Documentum, Livelink, FileNet, Stellent, HP TRIM, Google Docs, and more.
 It’s easier than ever before to get to the cloud and do it fast.
 Make no mistake about it: We’re still very much in the cloud adoption phase and it’s not going to slow down any time soon.

 After a week full of cloud roadmap consultation sessions that kept our booth meeting rooms occupied at all times, we still heard a common sentiment from attendees: Beneath all of the hype, the cloud isn’t always as simple as it claims to be.
 Data management pains still exist, and concerns like governance and information security are top of mind for the enterprise.
 This is where AvePoint comes in as a trusted advisor.
-For years now, we’ve been tackling these challenges with some of the largest and most complex customers and taking those learnings – as well as telemetry data from more than 5 million cloud users – to continually evolve our solutions to simplify management and protection in both cloud and hybrid scenarios.
+For years now, we’ve been tackling these challenges with some of the largest and most complex customers and taking those learnings – as well as telemetry data from more than 17,000 customers worldwide – to continually evolve our solutions to simplify management and protection in both cloud and hybrid scenarios.

 3. The vendor space is thriving, thanks to the cloud